Setasign/SetaPDF-Signer-Addon-GlobalSign-DSS/README.md

 ### The `SignatureModule` class

 This is the main signature module which can be used with the [SetaPDF-Signer](https://www.setasign.com/signer) component.
-Its constructor requires 3 arguments:
+Its constructor requires 4 arguments:

 `$signer` is the instance of the `\SetaPDF_Signer` class to which the module is passed afterwards.
 Internally [`$signer->setAllowSignatureContentLengthChange(false)`](https://manuals.setasign.com/api-reference/setapdf/c/SetaPDF.Signer#method_setAllowSignatureContentLengthChange) is called to prohibit redundant signature requests.

 `$client` needs to be the `Dss\Client` instance.

+`$identity` a `Dss\Identity` instance.

 `$module` needs to be a [CMS](https://manuals.setasign.com/api-reference/setapdf/c/SetaPDF.Signer.Signature.Module.Cms) or [PAdES](https://manuals.setasign.com/api-reference/setapdf/c/SetaPDF.Signer.Signature.Module.Pades) signature module instance.
 It is used internally to create the CMS container.

-The module additionally requires an `Identity` passed to the `setIdentity()` method before it is used with the `\SetaPDF_Signer` instance.
 A simple complete signature process would look like this:

 ```php
 // setup the client and identity